How Do You Decommission a Data Center?

 1. Create equipment list: list different types of equipment separately to make evaluations easier

-2. Establish and migrate: develop a migration plan.
+2. Establish and migrate: develop a data center migration plan.
 Migrate important data to target systems (i.e. backup storage tape)

 3. Power generator removal: establish a removal plan for power generators and related equipment, including emergency generators.